cloud-shuttle/shadcn-ui/README.md

 **Rust shadcn/ui** is a comprehensive port of [shadcn/ui](https://ui.shadcn.com/) for Rust web frameworks.
 This project provides accessible, customizable, and beautifully designed UI components that integrate seamlessly with Tailwind CSS.

+> **Note**: This is the CloudShuttle fork of the Rust shadcn/ui project, featuring enhanced development tooling, auto-closing Playwright tests, and improved package management with pnpm.

 ## ✨ Features

 - 🎨 **Beautiful Components**: Faithfully ported from shadcn/ui with all styling and variants